AIFramework/AI_Free/Docs/INFO.md

 ### Acknowledgments:

-* We express our gratitude to Artur Matsur for help in implementing asynchronous learning and saving checkpoints.
+* We express our gratitude to Arthur Matsur for help in implementing asynchronous learning and saving checkpoints.

 ---------------------------------------